LeGalzor/Wix_fed_exposure/README.md

 6. Your local app should be available at `http://localhost:8000`

 ## Your Tasks
-This project includes 2 main tasks.
-The first 2 parts of each task are mandatory and there is a bonus part for each.
+This project includes 3 main tasks. besides the bonus questions, all tasks are mandatory.
 You can and should learn new skills during the process, you may consult with Google and friends but you will need to explain why you implemented what you implemented, so be responsible for your code.
 *Important:* please make sure to commit after each task - for example, after finishing task 1 delete, commmit the files with a relevant message: "task 1 - delete image", and so on.

 ### Task 1 - Image Actions
-Each image has three buttons that appear on mouse hover.
+Each image has two buttons that appear on mouse hover.
 You need to make them work.
 1. Delete: clicking the delete button should remove the image from the display.
 2. Rotate: each click should rotate the image by 90 degrees.